 Selling your home after you buy one can be risky.
 On one hand, there is a chance you will have to pay two mortgages for an extended amount of time if your home doesn’t sell quickly.
 However, it can provide you with lots of advantages.

 First, you could make more profit on your home the later you sell it, especially in areas of the country where property prices are rising fast.
 You can also stay in your home if something goes wrong with the home-buying process — if you change your mind, for example.
 Finally, when it is a “seller’s market,” meaning home inventory is low and there are many interested buyers, your home may sell quickly:

 “Homes generally sell within days of hitting the market when inventory is reduced because there are many buyers, so there’s less risk involved with buying first and selling second,” says The Balance.

-This isn't always the case, though.
-When selling and buying a home at the same time, it is important to work with a reputable real estate agent who understands the market well and provides you with the best advice on buying a home before selling based on your budget and circumstances.
+This isn’t always the case, though.
+When selling and buying a home at the same time, it is important to work with a reputable real estate agent who understands the housing market well and provides you with advice on buying a home before selling based on your budget and circumstances.
 Plus, the right real estate agent can represent you as a seller and buyer.
 This streamlines communication and minimizes the number of housing professionals you have to work with along the way.

 #2 Work Out Your Finances

 Most homes don’t sell because the buyer is unable to secure his or her finances — home loans, mortgages, and other financial products they need.
 Don’t be one of these buyers.
 You need to work out your finances before you even think about looking at properties.

 Budget carefully and have realistic expectations.
 Love that million-dollar mansion on the other side of town but only make $30,000 a year?
 It’s probably not going to happen.
 Not yet, anyway.